 While the road was seriously improved by the Access Fund in March of 2016, a 4WD vehicle with high clearance is still recommended.
 To illustrate this point, a Honda CRV became stuck within hours of the road upgrades.
 If you lack an off-road vehicle make an immediate left to park.
 Please ensure that you are not blocking the road or access to ranch equipment.
 From here hike up the road (30-40 mins) to the upper Access Fund camping area.

-Please don't drive past the Access Fund campground through the other gates as this is private property.
+Please camp only in the Access Fund campgrounds, pack out all waste and do not make campfires on windy days.
+Do not camp between the gates as this is private property.
 Close all gates.
 Do not jeopardize future access.

 - John Hinrichsen created a supplement to Louie Anderson's PDF.
 It combined with Mountain Project is the best beta.
 The topos are available on Mountain Project and the PDF can be here.

 - Louie Anderson published a PDF in 2007.
 This guide was the best reference for a number of years.
 It is high quality but is now missing many routes.

 - The Homestead by Marty Karabin is a foldout pocket guide.
 This topo tends to be available at the Arizona Hiking Shack, Summit Hut, and REI for $5.
 Written in 2007 this guide is grossly out-of-date and not recommended.

 - The Homestead: Arizona Limestone.
 This out-of-date guide does not list a date or author.
 It is presently available here.

 Classic Climbing Routes at The Homestead